Molsidomine

-Molsidomine (trade names Corvasal, Corvaton and many others) is an orally active, long acting vasodilating drug used to treat angina pectoris.
+Molsidomine (trade names Corvasal, Corvaton and many others) is an orally active, short acting vasodilating drug used to treat angina pectoris.
 Molsidomine is metabolized in the liver to the active metabolite linsidomine.
 Linsidomine is an unstable compound that releases nitric oxide (NO) upon decay as the actual vasodilating compound.

 Medical uses

 Molsidomine is used for the prevention and long-term treatment of stable and unstable angina pectoris, with or without left heart failure.
 It is also used to treat angina in the context of an acute myocardial infarction.

 Contraindications

 The drug must not be used in patients with acute cardiac arrest or severe hypotension (low blood pressure), during lactation, and in combination with PDE5 inhibitors such as sildenafil.

 Side effects

 The most common adverse effects are headache, which occurs in 10–25% of patients, and low blood pressure.
 Side effects occurring in fewer than 1% of patients include dizziness, nausea, reflex tachycardia (fast heartbeat), hypersensitivity reactions, as well as thrombocytopenia (low blood platelet count) in rare cases.